-Before discharging any dewatered effluent to surface water, USACE and CVFPB will obtain a Low Threat Discharge and Dewatering NPDES permit or an Individual Permit from the Central Valley RWQCB if the dewatering is not covered under the RWQCB's NPDES Construction General Permit.
+Before discharging any dewatered effluent to surface water, the Project Partners will obtain a Low Threat Discharge and Dewatering NPDES permit or an Individual Permit from the Central Valley RWQCB if the dewatering is not covered under the RWQCB's NPDES Construction General Permit.
 The dewatering permit will include water quality monitoring to adhere to the effluent and receiving water quality criteria outlined in the permit.
 As part of the permit, the permittee will design and implement measures as necessary to meet the discharge limits identified in the relevant permit.
 For example, if dewatering is needed during the construction of a cutoff wall, the dewatering permit would require treatment or proper disposal of the water prior to discharge if it is contaminated.
-These measures will be selected to achieve maximum sediment removal and represent the best available technology that is economically achievable.
+These measures will represent the best available technology that is economically achievable to achieve maximum sediment removal .

 Measures could include retaining dewatering effluent until particulate matter has settled before it is discharged, use of infiltration areas, and other BMPs.
 Final selection of water quality control measures will be subject to approval by the Central Valley RWQCB.
-USACE and CVFPB will verify that coverage under the appropriate NPDES permit has been obtained before allowing dewatering activities to begin.
-USACE and CVFPB or its authorized agent will perform routine inspections of the construction area to verify that the water quality control measures are properly implemented and maintained.
-USACE and CVFPB will notify its contractors immediately if there is a non-compliance issue and will require compliance.
+USACE will verify that coverage under the appropriate NPDES permit has been obtained before allowing dewatering activities to begin.
+USACE or its authorized agent will perform routine inspections of the construction area to verify that the water quality control measures are properly implemented and maintained.
+USACE will notify its contractors immediately if there is a non-compliance issue and will require compliance.

-The significant impact related to water quality and groundwater resources will be reduced to a lessthan-significant level with implementation of Mitigation Measures GEO-1 and HWQ-1, because USACE and its contractor will implement with BMPs to reduce erosion and sediment transport, and treat dewatering effluent as required by permits.
+The significant impact related to water quality and groundwater resources will be reduced to a less-than-significant level with implementation of Mitigation Measures GEO-1 and HWQ-1 because the Project Partners and contractor will implement BMPs to reduce erosion and sediment transport, and treat dewatering effluent as required by permits.